NVIDIA/aistore/authn/README.md

 DFC Authentication Server provides a token-based security access to DFC REST API.
 It employs [JSON Web Tokens](https://github.com/dgrijalva/jwt-go) framework to grant access to resources: buckets and objects.
 Please read a short [introduction to JWT](https://jwt.io/introduction/) for details.

 The server is a standalone application that manages users and their tokens.
-It reports to a primary DFC proxy all changes on the fly and immediately after each user login or logout.
+It reports to the primary DFC proxy all changes on the fly and immediately after each user login or logout.
 The result is that the DFC primary proxy (aka DFC gateway) always has updated set of valid tokens that grant access to the DFC and Cloud resources.

 For a client application, a typical workflow looks as follows: